 If you tested positive for COVID-19, but did not have symptoms:

 You can end home isolation after 5 days.

 People with weak immune systems due to a health condition or medicine may need to be tested before being around others.
-People who have moderate (difficulty breathing) to severe (you were hospitalized) COVID-19 and those with a weak immune system need to stay in home isolation for at least 10 or more.
-Talk with your health care provider to find out when it's safe to be around others.
+People who have moderate (difficulty breathing) to severe (you were hospitalized) COVID-19 and those with a weak immune system need to stay in home isolation for at least 10 days or more.
+Talk with your health care provider or local health department to find out when it's safe to be around others.

 When to Call the Doctor